enkore/j4-dmenu-desktop/README.md

 ### Archlinux <a href="https://repology.org/project/j4-dmenu-desktop/versions"><img src="https://repology.org/badge/vertical-allrepos/j4-dmenu-desktop.svg" alt="Packaging status" align="right"></a>

-The package is provided by the AUR.
-You can install it with an AUR helper of your choice: `j4-dmenu-desktop-git` or `j4-dmenu-desktop`.
+The package is provided in the extra repository.
+You can install it with Pacman: `j4-dmenu-desktop`.
 Else, you may install it manually by invoking the following commands as a regular user. (to build packages from the AUR, the `base-devel` package group is assumed to be installed)

     git clone https://aur.archlinux.org/j4-dmenu-desktop.git
     cd j4-dmenu-desktop